anpham6/android-docs/source/methods/squared.rst

 .. function:: parseDocument(...elements)

   Starts at the root target element and creates a virtual DOM structure by cascading into all the children.
-Assets can be preloaded (e.g. images) which is required with the :doc:`android <../framework/android>` framework to calculate dimensions.
+Assets can be preloaded (e.g. images) which is required with the :doc:`android </framework/android>` framework.

   :param elements: (optional) |targetElement|
   :param elements: (optional) See |ElementSettings|